Elleke Boehmer: Other professional activities

 She was the founding chair, in 1988, of Rhodes Scholars Against Apartheid, and, in the same year, co-established, with Kumi Naidoo, the Bram Fischer Memorial Lecture series.

-In 2009, Boehmer was awarded an honorary doctorate by Linnaeus University, in Sweden.
-In March 2009, she gave the MM Bhattacharya endowment lectures at the University of Calcutta, Kolkata.
+In March 2009, Boehmer gave the M.M.
+Bhattacharya endowment lectures at the University of Calcutta, Kolkata.
 In 2014–15, she served as a judge for the Man Booker International Prize.
-In 2015-17, she was Director of the Oxford Research Centre in the Humanities (TORCH), and is now Principal Investigator on the Mellon-funded Humanities and Identities project at TORCH.
-During 2017, she was a visiting fellow in the School of History, Australian National University, and also holds a research fellowship at the JM Coetzee Centre for Creative Practice at the University of Adelaide.
+In 2015–17, she was Director of The Oxford Research Centre in the Humanities (TORCH), and is now Principal Investigator on the Mellon-funded "Humanities and Identities" project at TORCH.
+She was the Humanities lead on the UKRI GCRF-funded "Accelerating Achievement for Africa's Adolescents" project, based at the Universities of Oxford and Cape Town, 2019–23.
+She published several highly-cited articles on narrative-based intervention rising from the workshops that she led.

+Since 2016, she has continuously held a research attachment at the J. M. Coetzee Centre for Creative Practice at the University of Adelaide, and was an international visitor at the university in 2024.